|

 any formal research that I know of.
 The most crucial part

-of it
+of it is validated.

-and re-searchers, most say something like "That makes sense."
+and researchers, most say something like "That makes sense."
 See what

 you